Arranging a cremation or burial - what is involved?

 Step 2 - filling out the application forms

-Each council will have its own forms which you will need to fill out in order to apply for either a burial or cremation.
-These can be found on their websites, and cemetery or crematorium staff are usually happy to explain their processes and may even send out helpful information by email.
-This will guide you on what materials a casket can be made of, how and where to deliver the body etc.
+Each local Council will have its own forms which you will need to fill out in order to apply for either a burial or cremation.
+These can be found on their websites, and cemetery or crematorium staff will usually explain their processes, point you to the forms and may even send out information to you by email.
+This will guide you on such things as what materials a casket can be made of, how and where to deliver the body etc. So long as the wording of each form is compliant with regulations you don't have to use the exact form from each organisation.
+My Further resources page has a link to a Ministry of Health document which contains generic versions of all the forms required.

 Payment will be required at the time the application forms are sent in, and once that has been received a booking can be made for either cremation or interment.
 If you live in an area where the crematoria are privately owned or operated (eg in Northland) you will either have to pay for their services, or book a public crematorium some distance from your dead person and drive them there.
 If the person was not normally resident in the borough where the crematorium is located, you may have to pay an additional "out of district" fee.